-16. Replacement or major repair of a hard shoreline stabilization measure shall include the following activities over any 5-year period: - a.
+16. Replacement or major repair of a hard shoreline stabilization measure shall include the following activities over any 5-year period:

+- a.
 A repair needed to a portion of an existing stabilization structure that has collapsed, eroded away or otherwise demonstrated a loss of structural integrity, or in which the repair work involves modification of the toe rock or footings, and the repair is 50 percent or greater than the linear length of the shoreline stabilization measure; or - b.
 A repair to more than 75 percent of the linear length of the existing hard structural shoreline stabilization measure in which the repair work involves replacement of top or middle course rocks or other similar repair activities.

 17. The City may only approve a major repair or replacement of an existing hard structural stabilization measure with a hard structural shoreline stabilization measure to protect existing primary structures or principal uses, including detached dwelling units, if conclusive evidence is provided to the City that the primary structure or use is in danger from shoreline erosion caused by currents or waves as determined by a geotechnical report specified under subsection c.8. above.

-18. The applicant must submit the following for replacement or major repair of hard structural shoreline stabilization: - a.
-A written narrative that provides a demonstration of need shall be submitted.
-A qualified professional (e.g., shoreline designer or other consultant familiar with lakeshore processes and shore stabilization), but not necessarily a licensed geotechnical engineer shall prepare a written narrative consisting of the following: - i.
+18. The applicant must submit the following for replacement or major repair of hard structural shoreline stabilization:

+- a.
+A geotechnical report consistent with subsection c.8. above which includes a written narrative consisting of the following:

+- i.
 An estimation of the time frames and rates of erosion and urgency associated with the specific situation. - ii.
 An assessment of the necessity for hard structural stabilization, considering site-specific conditions such as water depth, orientation of the shoreline, wave fetch, and location of the nearest structure. - iii.
 An assessment of erosion potential resulting from the action of waves or other processes operating at or waterward of the OHWM in the absence of the hard structural shoreline stabilization. - iv.
 An assessment of the feasibility of using nonstructural or soft structural stabilization measures in lieu of hard structural shoreline stabilization measures. - b.
-Design recommendations for minimizing impacts and ensuring that the replacement or repaired stabilization measure is designed, located, sized, and constructed to assure no net loss of ecological functions.
-19. Replacement walls or bulkheads shall not encroach waterward of the ordinary high-water mark or existing structure unless the residence was occupied prior to January 1, 1992, and there are overriding safety or environmental concerns.
+Design recommendations for minimizing impacts and ensuring that the replacement or repaired stabilization measure is designed, located, sized, and constructed to assure no net loss of ecological functions. - 19b.
+Replacement walls or bulkheads shall not encroach waterward of the ordinary high-water mark or existing structure unless the residence was occupied prior to January 1, 1992, and there are overriding safety or environmental concerns.
 In such cases, the replacement structure shall abut the existing shoreline stabilization structure.